tornikegomareli/release-craftsman/README.md

 brew install releasecraftsman
 ```

-Currently releasecraftsman is not on official homebrew, but soon will be.
+Currently releasecraftsman is not on official homebrew, thats why it usess my own tap, but soon will be there.
 Also it will be soon on popular package managers for different OS's, its not only designed for mac.

 ### From Compiled Binary